This guide outlines how to use Tor Browser on Microsoft Windows.

 After the download is complete, you might get an option to open the folder where the file was downloaded.
 The default location is the Downloads folder.
 Double-click on the file “torbrowser-install-7.0.2_en-US”.

 After double-clicking on the Tor Browser installer, a window will open with a warning about the origin of the software.
 You should always take these warnings seriously and make sure you trust the software you want to install and that you got an authentic copy from the official site over a secure connection.
 Since you know what you want, and you know where to get the software, and the download was from the Tor Project's secure HTTPS site, click Run.

 A small window will open asking what language you want to use for the Tor Browser.
 There are several to choose from.
 Pick the language you want and click the OK button.

 You'll find a new window that will tell you where the Tor Browser will be installed.
 The default location is your desktop.
 You can change this to be a different location if you want, but for now keep the default.

 The installation process is complete when you see a window that says you have completed the installation process.
 If you click the Finish button, the Tor Browser will start immediately and “Start Tor Browser” shortcuts will be added to the Start Menu and Desktop.

 The first time Tor Browser starts, you'll get a window that allows you to modify some settings if necessary.
 You might have to come back and change some configuration settings, but go ahead and try to connect to the Tor network by clicking the Connect button.

 A new window will open with a green bar that illustrates Tor Browser connecting to the Tor network.

-The first time Tor Browser starts it might take a bit longer than usual; but be patient, within a minute or two Tor Browser will open and congratulating you.
+The first time Tor Browser starts, it might take a long time; but be patient, within a minute or two Tor Browser will open and congratulate you.